 Things that promote algal growth:

-- An ineffective filter or short filter run times
+- an ineffective pool filter or short filter run times.

 How do algae get in my pool?